tonikelope/coronapoker/docs/GDX_MIGRATION_PHASE2_PROGRESS.md

 - Extracted the process CSPRNG into the first concrete typed shared service, `SecureRandomService`.
 Swing consumes the same generator through the bootstrap instead of constructing it in `Init`.
+- Extracted SQLite driver/configuration/connection ownership into the typed process service `DatabaseService`.
+Closing a game releases the current connection so a later game can reopen it; application failure or process shutdown closes the service permanently.
+- Kept schema creation, migrations and startup integrity checks on the characterized classic path for now. `Init.SQLITE` remains only as a deprecated compatibility seam for the existing QA injection tests; normal production startup and access use `DatabaseService`.
 - Preserved the classic direct entry point: `Init.main` delegates to `SwingLauncher`.